JustLime/gnss-tracking-app/README.md

 ## Description

-This project presents a framework for developing a GNSS tracking app for the ASHCI course at Heilbronn University of Applied Sciences (HHN).
+This project presents a working GNSS tracking app for my Bachelor Thesis at Heilbronn University of Applied Sciences (HHN).
 Designed for Android 10+ and leveraging OpenStreetMap tools for Android, the app offers an intuitive interface for tracking GNSS data and visualizing locations on a map in real-time.
 It also provides real-time location notifications and